There are so many things to do in LA that you’ll never get bored.

 If you are hungry it’s an excellent spot to grab some ramen.
 Daikokuya particularly is my favorite place.
 Their Ramen and salad are ah-mazzzzzing!

-If you are into street art and independent coffee shops, there’s a lot to explore in the Arts District.
+If you are into seeing some of the best street art in LA and some amazing independent coffee shops, there’s a lot to explore in the Arts District.

 This area once provided low-income housing to artists but within the last few years, it has come to life with colorful murals, sustainable boutique shops, and trendy cafes.